Applying for Financial Aid

 For First-year applicants, the FAFSA is used to determine your eligibility for federal and state grants, work-study, and federal loans; domestic transfer students who submit the FAFSA will also be considered for Drexel need-based aid (effective Fall 2024).

-The 2024–2025 FAFSA is available at the Federal Student Aid website.
-Drexel recommends completing your FAFSA as soon as possible.
-You will need Drexel's school code (003256) and your 2022 tax information to submit this application.
-To learn more, visit our How to File the Free Application for Federal Student Aid (FAFSA) page.
+The 2025–2026 FAFSA is anticipated to open on December 1, 2024 at the Federal Student Aid website.
+Drexel recommends completing your FAFSA as soon as the form is available.
+You will need Drexel's school code (003256) and your 2023 tax information to submit this application.
+To learn more, visit the How to File the Free Application for Federal Student Aid (FAFSA) page

 Admission Type FAFSA (Priority Deadline)